rubinovitz/hackathon-standards/inclusion_tips.md

 ## After the Event

+* Collect data that gauges how well you did, share that data to help other organizers.
+Iterate, improve.

 ## Misc.
 Tips

 * There is currently a code of conduct in place at all  MLH hackathons.
 Enforce [it](http://www.mlh.io/about/code-of-conduct or http://2014.bitca.mp/conduct).